• Skip to primary navigation

 The pattern for this crochet dog bandana is also available as a print-friendly, styled, and advertisement-free PDF file.
 You can get it from my ETSY shop.
 Free pattern is below.

-PIN this pattern to your Pinterest Board for later!
+You can PIN this pateerns to your Pinterest Board for later HERE.

 Abbreviations: